patrickbucher/docs/tls/tls-mastery.md

     # openssl crl -text -noout -in "/root/CA/intermediate/crl/${today}.crl.pem"

-    TODO: output

-The section `Revoked Certificates` should mention the certificate for `paedubucher.ch` that was revoked before.
+The section `Revoked Certificates` of the output should mention the certificate for `paedubucher.ch` (resp. its serial number) that was revoked before.

-Once again use the OCSP responder to check that this certificate is no longer considered good:

-    # openssl ocsp -issuer /root/CA/chain.pem -text -url http://localhost:80 \
-                   -cert /root/CA/intermediate/newcerts/1001.pem

-    TODO: output, shortened, show "Cert Status: ???"
+    Revoked Certificates:
+        Serial Number: 1001
+            Revocation Date: Aug 15 15:34:20 2021 GMT

 # Appendix A: Web Server Setup Using Apache 2